ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Thanks to recent improvement with IPFS Cluster, you can call fo help to store your data without having to trust other nodes won't alter the data.
 With this "follower" mode, you can replicate Pacman packages or COVID-19-related papers without knowing anything about IPFS internal wizardry.

 #### Video livestreaming
 Let your users stream from each other to remove the need for a server without overloading a popular streamer.
-You can get inspired by this working prototype: https://github.com/tomeshnet/ipfs-live-streaming , or by the experimentations of fission.codes, a heavy player of the IPFS ecosystem: https://blog.fission.codes/experimenting-with-hls-video-streaming-and-ipfs/
+You can get inspired by this working prototype: https://github.com/tomeshnet/ipfs-live-streaming , or by the experimentations of fission.codes, a heavy player of the IPFS ecosystem: https://blog.fission.codes/experimenting-with-hls-video-streaming-and-ipfs/.
+Fleek.co (previously knkown as Temporal) also did some experimentation using their Amazon S3/IPFS compatibility tool : https://medium.com/temporal-cloud/introducing-s3x-endless-ipfs-dynamic-possibilities-stream-videos-host-dynamic-websites-f0072127070f